MTechRnd/JmeterPerformanceAutomation/README.md

 1. Clone the project.
 2. The secrets file secrets-aws.yaml, secrets-mssql.yaml, secrets-jmeterclidemo.yaml should be created with appropriate credentials value.
 3. Change the configmap script according to your requirement.
-4. Apply all the secrets and config map with `kubectl apply -f <filename>`.
+4. Open the command prompt and navigate to k8s folder and Apply all the secrets and config map with `kubectl apply -f <filename>`.
-5. Open the command prompt and navigate to Docker-compose folder and Run the following command.
+5. Then Run the following command in that directory.
 `kubectl apply -f k8sdeployment.yaml`

 ### Options to configure the Jmeter command for test: